MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 **Recommendation:**

-- Deploy to low-carbon regions.
 - Use less carbon because the data centers where you deploy the workload are more likely to be powered by renewable and low-carbon energy sources.
 - Potential tradeoffs:
   - The effort and time it takes to move to a low-carbon region.
   - Migrating data between data centers may not be carbon efficient.
   - Consider the cost for new regions, including low-carbon regions, which may be more expensive.
   - If the workloads are latency sensitive, moving to a lower carbon region may not be an option.

 ### Process when the carbon intensity is low